Tiffiny Blacknell: Legal career

-Blacknell currently serves as the Community and Government Affairs Liaison Special Advisor to Los Angeles County District Attorney George Gascón.
-She previously worked as a Deputy Public Defender in the Los Angeles County Public Defender's Office since 2003 where she handled high-profile cases.
-In one case, she was assigned to represent a man accused of kidnapping Daisy McCrackin.
+Blacknell currently works in private practice.
+She previously worked for former Los Angeles County District Attorney George Gascón.
+Following Gascón's defeat in 2024, she returned to the Public Defender's office for a short time before leaving to work in private practice.
+As a public defender, she was assigned to represent a man accused of kidnapping Daisy McCrackin.

 Interim public defender appointment

 In 2018, the Los Angeles County Board of Supervisors appointed Nicole Tinkham as interim public defender.
 Blacknell helped organize an effort to put pressure on the Board of Supervisors to remove Tinkham because of her lack of criminal law experience.
 Following the protests and public criticism, the Board appointed Ricardo García (attorney) who worked for years in the San Diego County Public Defender's office.